asseco-voice/laravel-plan-router/README.md

     - `planCallback()` which is a method you should implement which will execute when a plan is matched.

     - `planFallback()` which is a method you should implement which will execute when no plan is matched.

+1. If you are using ``SkillGroups`` from the package, you may add `Skillable` trait to your model to expose the relationship.